Snepsts/snepsts-ags/README.md

 ### A word from me

-This is my custom AGS implementation.
+This is my custom AGS configuration.
 We trying out here.